mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 <img src="/images/Network_data_flow_through_kernel.png" alt="Kernel network data flow PNG" style="width:75%;"/>

 Since my focus is in troubleshooting, I am not going to cover most of it in this post.
-As a quick overview of (specially) the receive stack will be handy to understand better some of the examples in the following sections, next is an overly simplified glimpse of the flow may be as follows:
+However a quick overview of the receive stack will be handy to understand better some of the examples in the following sections.
+Next is an overly simplified glimpse of the receive flow:

  1. It all starts with the NIC receiving a packet from the network.
 The packet may belong to an existing connection or not.
  2. The packet is DMA-copied into a pre allocated RX ring buffer for the NIC in RAM.
-The ring is acts like a FIFO queue with sk_buff structures representing each packet (SKBs).
+The ring is acts like a FIFO queue with __sk_buff__ structures representing each packet (or SKBs).
  3. An IRQ is raised.
  4. To handle the IRQ, a CPU will run the Interrupt Service Routine that corresponds to the IRQ number in question.
 This routine, commonly denominated "top-half", is the very critical mandatory path that has to be performed to not loose any data, and has to be kept as small as possible.
 At the end of the routine, a call napi_schedule() is made to wake up the NAPI poll_loop (I will go back to what NAPI/New API is in a minute).
 The last point is done for two reasons: A. the NIC NAPI struct is added to the current's CPU softnet_data structure's poll_list, and B. Call _raise_softirq_irqoff(NET_RX_SOFTIRQ) to raise NET_RX_SOFTIRQ soft IRQ in order to signal the system to finish the processing of the packet reception ("bottom-half").
  5. The IRQ is cleared.